ethereum/devp2p/discv5/discv5-theory.md

 [RELAYINIT] notification and sends it to Relay.
 The notification also contains its ENR and Bob's node id.

-Relay disassembles the [RELAYINIT] notification and uses the `tgt-id` to look up Bob's ENR in its kbuckets.
+Relay disassembles the [RELAYINIT] notification and uses the `target-id` to look up Bob's ENR in its kbuckets.
 With high probability, Relay will find Bob's ENR in its kbuckets as ~1 second ago, Relay assembled a [NODES] response for Alice containing Bob's ENR (see [UDP Communication] for recommended time out duration).
 Relay assembles a [RELAYMSG] notification with Alice's message nonce and ENR, then sends it to the address in Bob's ENR.

-Bob disassembles the [RELAYMSG] and uses the `nonce` to assemble a [WHOAREYOU packet], then sends it to Alice using the address in the `inr-enr`.
+Bob disassembles the [RELAYMSG] and uses the `nonce` to assemble a [WHOAREYOU packet], then sends it to Alice using the address in the `initiator-enr`.
 Bob's NAT adds the filtering rule `(Bob's-LAN-ip, Bob's-LAN-port, Alice's-WAN-ip, Alice's-WAN-port, entry-lifetime)` to it's UDP session table[^2][^3].
 A hole is punched in Bob's NAT for Alice for the duration of `entry-lifetime`.

 From here on it's business as usual.
 See [Sessions].